Hives/makers-notes/week-2/workshops/feedback-workshop.md

       - A: Actionable (avoid vague adjectives like good/bad, give them something they can act on)
       - S: Specific (be specific enough for them to come up with steps to improve)
       - K: 🌈Kind🌈 (this one should be most obvious but is often the last consideration.
 It's hard to receive feedback it it's unkind.)
-    - 4-part Nonviolent Communication Process
+    - 4-part Non-violent Communication Process
       - Observation
       - Feeling
       - Need